getspooky/Vespa/README.md

 ```

 ### 3. Run The Installer
-Lastly, we can install voyager.
+Lastly, we can install vespa.
 <pre>
- npm run vespa:install
+ getvespa install demo
 </pre>

 And we're all good to go!